scverse/rapids_singlecell-notebooks/README.md

 This repository houses the notebooks made to run on [RAPIDS-singlecell](https://rapids-singlecell.readthedocs.io/en/latest/), a GPU accelerated library developed by [scverse®](https://github.com/scverse).
-The goal is of this repository is to help users be able to try out and explore many different capabilities of RAPIDS-singlecell on a 250k and larger cell data set on thier own CUDA capabile GPU systems or a on the quick deploy capability of Brev.dev Launchables.
+The goal is of this repository is to help users be able to try out and explore many different capabilities of RAPIDS-singlecell on cell datasets ranging from **250 thousand to 11 million cells** on thier own CUDA capabile GPU systems or on an instance of the quick deploy capability of Brev.dev Launchables.

 If you like these notebooks and this GPU accelerated capability, and want to support scverse's efforts, please [learn more about them here](https://scverse.org/about/) as well as [consider joining their community](https://scverse.org/join/).